elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-damage-to-the-occipital-lobe-affect-visual-pathways.md

 url: /learn/psychology/questions/how-does-damage-to-the-occipital-lobe-affect-visual-pathways
 score: -1.0
 related_article1:
-    id: 164646
+    id: 164658
+    title: >-
-    title: What is the role of the nose in the organization of visual pathways?
+        How is the auditory cortex organized in terms of pitch and how does it compare to the visual cortex?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-the-nose-in-the-organization-of-visual-pathways
+    url: /learn/psychology/questions/how-is-the-auditory-cortex-organized-in-terms-of-pitch-and-how-does-it-compare-to-the-visual-cortex
 related_article2:
-    id: 164656
+    id: 164658
+    title: >-
-    title: What are the characteristics of the somatosensory map and how does it compare to visual and auditory maps?
+        How is the auditory cortex organized in terms of pitch and how does it compare to the visual cortex?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-characteristics-of-the-somatosensory-map-and-how-does-it-compare-to-visual-and-auditory-maps
+    url: /learn/psychology/questions/how-is-the-auditory-cortex-organized-in-terms-of-pitch-and-how-does-it-compare-to-the-visual-cortex
 related_article3:
-    id: 164656
+    id: 164653
-    title: What are the characteristics of the somatosensory map and how does it compare to visual and auditory maps?
+    title: >-
+        How do the tectopulvinar and geniculostriate pathways contribute to blindsight?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-characteristics-of-the-somatosensory-map-and-how-does-it-compare-to-visual-and-auditory-maps
+    url: /learn/psychology/questions/how-do-the-tectopulvinar-and-geniculostriate-pathways-contribute-to-blindsight
 related_article4:
-    id: 164651
+    id: 164654
-    title: What causes scotoma and how does it differ from hemianopia?
+    title: >-
+        What is the portable magnification factor and why is it important in visual perception?
     subject: Psychology
-    url: /learn/psychology/questions/what-causes-scotoma-and-how-does-it-differ-from-hemianopia
+    url: /learn/psychology/questions/what-is-the-portable-magnification-factor-and-why-is-it-important-in-visual-perception
 related_article5:
-    id: 164651
+    id: 164650
+    title: >-
-    title: What causes scotoma and how does it differ from hemianopia?
+        What are the symptoms of hemianopia and how does it affect daily life?
     subject: Psychology
-    url: /learn/psychology/questions/what-causes-scotoma-and-how-does-it-differ-from-hemianopia
+    url: /learn/psychology/questions/what-are-the-symptoms-of-hemianopia-and-how-does-it-affect-daily-life
 ---

 &nbsp;